-Admittedly, with so many different types of retirement accounts, IRS rules, and other options, often times the benefits of these accounts get lost in the shuffle.
+Admittedly, with so many different types of retirement accounts, IRS rules, and other options, oftentimes the benefits of these accounts get lost in the shuffle.
 Moreover, knowing where to start with all of it can be overwhelming.
 Don’t fret — I’m here to help.

 The bottom line is that you should start saving for retirement as soon as you can.
 So, to help get you started, let’s take a look at why starting now is so important, what the big benefits of having a retirement account are, and a few tips for successfully growing your savings.

-Start Early, Start Small
+Creating a Retirement Saving Plan: Start Early, Start Small

+When Should You Start Saving for Retirement?
 Why It’s Important to Begin Saving Early

 The eternal irony is that, while young people are probably the least inclined to pay any mind to their eventual retirement, starting your savings as early as possible is key to having a prosperous retirement.
-Beyond the added principal you’ll build by contributing for longer, what’s really lucrative is the interest.
+Beyond the added principle you’ll build by contributing for longer, what’s really lucrative is the interest.
 In fact, the monetary differences between beginning your savings at age 25 and age 35 are simply staggering.

 My go-to example of this comes from a report by JP Morgan Asset Management and published by Business Insider.
 This hypothetical first compares two different investors: one who contributed $5,000 a year for 40 years (age 25 to 65) and another who did the same but for 30 years (age 35 to 65).
 While the difference in their principal is only $50,000 at age 65, their total returns are far different.
 Assuming a 7% annual return, the 40 year saver would retire with $1,142,811 compared to just $540,741 for the 30 year saver.
 As you can see, that 10 year head-start led to a nest egg more than twice as large.
 Not bad, huh?

-If there’s one thing about that example I don’t like it’s that, for many, setting aside $5,000 a year for retirement at age 25 is just not realistic.
+If there’s one thing about that example I don’t like, it’s that, for many, setting aside $6,000 a year for retirement at age 25 is just not realistic.
 Don’t worry — you don’t need to contribute massive amounts of your income each year to maintain a retirement account.
 Furthermore, the majority of IRAs and Roth IRAs don’t have minimums, meaning you can start your account with just a few dollars.